luispedro/talk-NGLess-DSL/talk.md

 ---
 ## Static typing of workflows

-You can add _modules_ to NGLess just by describing what inputs they take in a text file (YaML):
+You can add _modules_ to NGLess with a text file (YaML) describing functions (corresponding to command-line programmes being called).
+For example:

 ```
 version: '1.0.0'